Home » Healthy Nutrition » Healthy Diets

 Oolong teas are slightly more processed than green teas, but less than black teas.
 These leaves are picked, withered, shaken to bruise the edges, partially fermented in the heat, then dried.
 These teas tend to have a more toasted and nutty flavor and are the best for digestion and weight loss.

 Black teas are the most caffeinated, but lowest in antioxidants.
 The leaves are picked, withered, rolled, fully fermented in the heat, and then dried.
-These teas have a full and robust flavor and tend to help more specifically with heart health.
+These teas have a full and robust flavor and tend to more specifically with heart health.

 Knowing the difference between the types of tea leaves helps you pick which one works best for your body and what ails you.
 Even a popular grocery store, Whole Foods, has a quick guide on their website.